LonePineGames/friday-facts/_posts/2020-09-25-retro-future.md

   url="/assets/images/49/49_vapor_02.png"
 %}

 We also changed UI sound effects and added music.
-Implementing more music meant making the caching and playback of music aware of the difference between vanilla and mod music.
+Implementing more music meant making music caching and playback aware of the difference between vanilla and mod music.
 So there’s a few backend changes to smooth out rough edges, but by and large the Vaporwave modpack is a product of the tools we’ve extended to you, the community.

 I sincerely hope it sparks a fire in your imagination and gets you dreaming about your own unique spin on the citybuilder foundation.
 Our modding platform will be standing by for you to work your magic.